September 11, 2019

-On this ink and pen drawing you can see a Plummet.
-They are happy little fellows and one of the many, strange species that call the island of Stumbly-Boo their home.
-A land so far far away it is still far away when you are actually there.
+On this drawing you can see a Plummet.
+As you can see, I had different versions of what this creature might look like.
+Plummets are happy little fellows and one of the many, strange species that call the island of Stumbly-Boo their home.

-What is a Plummet you might wonder?
 Plummets are cat-like in their appearance with small wings similar to a bat.
 Unfortunately, these wings are way too small to lift this plump little creature into the air.
 However, that does not seem to blunt their obsession for attempting to fly.
 They have a rather glazed expression, which may be the result from landing too many times on their heads.
 So, the plummet is called a plummet, because it has the strange habit of constantly throwing itself out of trees plumeting to the ground below.
-That is really quite insane if you think about it.
-Read more about the Plummet…
+That is really quite insane if you think about it .

 Do you like the Plummet?
 You can order your own Plummet print or purchase the original drawing today.
 The artwork comes matted in a black frame and is ready to hang.
-Are you interested in reading more about the other fantastic creatures of Stumbly-Boo?
-Then meet the Treelephant or the Splot… Images of my current work in progress as well as information about ongoing promotions can be found on my Instagram and Facebook page.
+For more details check out my Curiosity Shop… Meet some of the other fantastic creatures of Stumbly-Boo… the Treelephant and the Splot…